Tinnitus

 Our program involves:

-• an evaluation to assess the impact of your tinnitus
+• an evaluation of the emotional impact of your tinnitus

-• a thorough exploration of your history with regards to your tinnitus and barriers to habituation
+• a thorough investigation of your history with regards to your tinnitus and barriers to habituation

 • hearing assessment (if not already carried out)

-• providing detailed information about your tinnitus – this includes an opinion about the possible cause and the factors that affect tinnitus onset, persistence and reactivity
+• providing detailed information about your tinnitus – including an opinion about the possible cause and the factors that affect your tinnitus onset, persistence and reactivity

-• information on the neurophysiological basis of tinnitus-related distress and annoyance
+• information on the neurophysiological basis of tinnitus and tinnitus-related distress and annoyance

 • a personalised therapy program to support habituation.